 There can be simple causes such as dry weather or, let's face it, nose picking.
 But there are times when a nosebleed can be serious.

-A common cause of bloody nose and headache is a blow to the head.
+A common cause of a bloody nose is a blow to the head.
 If you've been hit in the head, consider seeing a doctor right away.
 Some related tips for a hit in the head can be found in this migraine news entry.

 Sometimes, due to a blow to the head or other reasons, the large blood vessels in the back of the nose can be damaged.
 This is called a posterior nosebleed.
 Posterior nosebleed is especially common in the elderly, or those with high blood pressure.
 You can be tipped off that this is going on if the bleeding is coming from the back of the nose and the blood is coming from both nostrils.
 Sometimes the blood may even run down the back of your throat.